Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Neurosymbolic Approaches for Reasoning over KGs

-In contrast to using two separate modules, a different neurosymbolic approach involves imposing logical or rule-based constraints on KGE methods.
-In this case, the main focus is typically on training the KGE method, but rules are used both to incorporate domain-specific knowledge and to limit the scope of predictions possible.
-This section fits most closely with Kautz's sixth category of \textsc{Neuro[Symbolic]} AI because the constraints often act as logical checkpoints within the neural engines.
+In contrast to using two separate modules, a different neurosymbolic pattern on KGs involves imposing the symbolic module, in the form of logical or rule-based constraints, onto the neural module.
+This pattern corresponds to Fig. \ref{fig:taxonomy}-B. In this case, the focus is on training the neural module, but rules are used both to incorporate domain-specific knowledge and to limit the scope of predictions possible.
+These approaches are, therefore, the epitome of the \mbox{\refguide} characteristic, as their primary goals include guiding neural training via the symbolic module.
+For reasons discussed toward the end of this section, these approaches tend to be the weakest with regard to \mbox{\refinterp}.
+However, some are particularly useful for integrating heterogeneous information, \textit{i.e.} the \mbox{\refhetagg} characteristic.
+This section fits most closely with Kautz's sixth category of \mbox{\textsc{Neuro[Symbolic]}} AI because the constraints often act as logical checkpoints within the neural engines.

 These approaches fundamentally differ based on where logical constraints are imposed in the learning pipeline.
-Some approaches, discussed in \S\ref{logcon_on_embed}, impose them directly onto the learned embeddings, while other approaches, discussed in \S\ref{rule-based-restrictions-on-possible-predictions}, influence model training by restricting the predictions made from embeddings.
-Finally, \S\ref{logcon_log_embed} discusses methods which learn entirely separate embeddings for logical constraints.
+Some approaches, discussed in \S\ref{logcon_on_embed} below, impose them directly onto the learned embeddings, while other approaches, discussed in \S\ref{rule-based-restrictions-on-possible-predictions}, influence model training by restricting the predictions made from embeddings. \S\ref{logcon_log_embed}, for its part, discusses methods that learn entirely separate embeddings for logical constraints.

-\subsubsection{Logical Constraints on the Embedding Space}
+\subsubsection{\textbf{Logical Constraints on the Embedding Space}}